-Melbourne Institute of Technology is a Higher Education Provider offering innovative degrees in Business with specialisations in Accounting, Management and Marketing, IT Computer Networking and Telecommunications Engineering.
+Melbourne Institute of Technology is an Institute of higher education offering innovative degrees in Business with specialisations in Accounting, Management and Marketing, IT Computer Networking and Telecommunications Engineering.

 We are an increasingly popular Higher Education Institution.
 Melbourne Institute of Technology (MIT) was founded in 1996 and expanded to Sydney in 2003 and is currently teaching more than 3000 students across our Sydney and Melbourne campuses.